Crock-Pot Pulled Pork Tacos with Pineapple Salsa

 One of the nice things with tacos is that they are very easy to customize.
 When I give these tacos to my kids, I skip putting on the chipotle lime crema and take a scoop of the pineapple salsa that doesn’t have jalapeño in it.
 Remember when I said if it makes my life easier, I am in?
 Well this is another example - everyone in the family can eat (and enjoy!) the same dinner without Mom or Dad having to be a line cook!

 Whenever I make this recipe, I always double the crock-pot pulled pork recipe so that I can freeze any leftovers.
 Whatever is left from our dinner, I put it in freezer Ziploc bag (it freezes really well).
-Then, the next time we want to have these tacos for dinner, it is super easy to just pull the pulled pork out of the freezer and only have to make the salsa!
+Then, the next time we want to have these tacos for dinner, it is super easy to pull the pulled pork out of the freezer and just make the salsa!

 Crock-pot Pulled Pork Tacos with Pineapple Salsa